David Cameron has said it:

 “Globalization (or globalisation) describes an ongoing process by which regional economies, societies, and cultures have become integrated through a globe-spanning network of communication and trade”. [–]

 Different empires for thousands of years have tried to build an integrated world order, many with centralized control.
-They all have failed for various reasons.
+They all failed for various reasons.

 There were at times power struggles, such as Soviet Communism vs Capitalism (the cold War) and exploitation of resources, but sovereign nations like Britain were supposed to answer only to the democratic people.